Lateral corticospinal tract

 Definition

-Please note that the remaining fibers which do not cross, descend ventrally in the lower medulla and in the spinal cord, forming the anterior corticospinal tract.
-The fibers of anterior corticospinal tract cross the midline (or decussate) in their respective spinal cord segments, prior to synapsing with the lower motor neuron cell bodies in the anterior horns of the spinal cord.
+The remaining uncrossed fibers, descend in the ventral portions of the lower medulla and the spinal cord, forming the anterior corticospinal tract.
+These fibers decussate at their respective spinal cord segments, synapsing with the lower motor neurons in the anterior horns.

 References